mohitjain/mohitjain/_posts/2013-01-15-adding-validations-in-your-ajax-based-controllers-ajaxify-your-site.md

 $('#new_product_link').after('');

 {% endhighlight %}
 Note: Remember one thing to handle js code in a proper way as there are certain cases when two forms will be displayed.
-For example: Click on new product link and now try to edit a product.
+For example: Click on the new product link and now try to edit a product.
 I hope you can easily handle that case just by adding one or two lines od Jquery code.
 If you facing any issues then do let me know.
 You can find complete source code [here][2] and also see a demo [here][3].

  [2]: https://github.com/mohitjain/ajaxified_scaffold "Source code for Ajaxified Scaffold"
  [3]: http://ajaxified-scaffold.herokuapp.com/